fiveseven808/HueBerry_SmartSwitch/README.md

 **Instructions:**

   1. None at the moment...
+  2. Run pigpiod via "sudo pigpiod"
-  2. Whatever the latest v00*.py probably works.
+  3. Run whatever the latest v00*.py is.
+Should work.
-  3. You're gonna have to dig into the code and replacce with your bridge IP and API key.
-(If you have to ask what this is, the project isn't ready for you yet).
+  4. Follow instructions on the screen to pair your hueBerry and bridge
+  5. ???
+  6. Profit!!!

 **Wishlist:**

   * Gotta clean up repo and get rid of my "training" files
   * More refined menu system programming
+    * 8/15 update: getting there slowly...
   * Ability to control things other than just brightness, hue, sat, CT, etc...
   * INI based configuration
-  * Auto hub detection
-  * Hub Pairing (Store API key in INI?)
   * Timeout to clock
   * Disable clock via settings
   * PIR integration?